ThePalaceProject/circulation/docker/README.md

 `postgresql://[username]:[password]@[host]:[port]/[database_name]`.
 Check the `./docker-compose.yml` file for an example.
 With this URL, you can create containers for both the web application (`circ-webapp`) and for the background cron jobs that import and update books and otherwise keep the app running smoothly (`circ-scripts`).
 Either container can be used to initialize or migrate the database.
-During the first deployment against a brand new database, the first container run can use the default `SIMPLIFIED_DB_TASK='auto'` or be run manually with `SIMPLIFIED_DB_TASK='init'`.
-See the "Environment Variables" section below for more information.
+Database initialization uses a PostgreSQL Advisory Lock to make sure that only one instance is updating the schema at a time.
+Database migration uses Alembic to update the schema to the latest version.
+This initialization or migration is done automatically when the container is started.

 ### circ-webapp